-Requirements for Graduation (Adopted in June 2009)
+Requirements for Graduation (Adopted 1-16-2017)

-Students must have earned at least 230 semester hours of credit in the academic area to be eligible for a diploma (starting with the Class of 2013).
+Central City High School students must have earned at least 230 semester hours of credit in the academic area to be eligible for a diploma.
 A typical full year's course held every day for one period's duration would give a student I0 semester hours of credit.
-Within the semester hour requirements for graduation, a student must have successfully completed specific credit hours in the following courses, which total 190 credit hours.
+Within the semester hour requirements for graduation, a student must have successfully completed 160 specific credit hours in the following courses...